Sricharan-10/ADIDAS-Sales--PowerBI-Dashboard/README.md

 •	Operating Margin stood at 42%, and the average price per unit was $45, indicating strong profitability and efficient pricing strategy.
 •	 Underperforming Segments:
 •	Identified product and region combinations with low sales and margins, which can be potential areas for improvement, discontinuation, or strategic re-evaluation.

+# Why I Did This:
+As someone exploring a deep dive into Product Management, understanding how data drives decisions are crucial.
+Building this dashboard gave me a strong grasp of how product performance, market segmentation, and customer trends can be visualized and analyzed to make strategic decisions.

+# Feedback & Collaboration
+•	Your feedback is welcome.
+If you’d like to collaborate on similar projects or discuss data analysis opportunities, and product management opportunities, feel free to reach out.